Fundbox has flexible borrower requirements, making its lines of credit accessible to more business owners.

 Fundbox customer reviews

 All this information is well and good, but do people actually like Fundbox after using it?
 Well, yes.
-Fundbox has an A+ BBB rating and a 4.7 out of 5 on TrustPilot.1,2
+Fundbox has a 4.6 out of 5 on its Better Business Bureau profile and a 4.7 out of 5 on TrustPilot.1,2

 Reviews praise Fundbox’s reasonable cost, easy applications, and fast fund transmission.
 Interestingly, the few negative reviews complain about some of the same things positive reviewers praise.
 But they also say Fundbox’s fees cost too much and funds were slow to arrive.

 Some reviewers also complain that Fundbox gave them a credit limit that was too low, and a few reviewers said they wish they could repay monthly instead of weekly.
 If weekly repayment poses a problem for you, Fundbox might not be your cup of tea.

 We’ve covered a lot, but not everything.
 Let’s answer some lingering questions about Fundbox.